Overview

 Volunteer Roles & Responsibilities

-Our international volunteers can use their medical qualification and expertise to handle day to day activities at the clinic.
+Volunteers use their medical skills and expertise to handle day to day activities at the clinic.
 Some of the activities you will perform (not limited to this):

 Living